Magzzie/Donations_Analysis/README.md

     - We dropped the non-beneficial ID columns, 'EIN' and 'NAME.'
         |![Applications DataFrame After Removing Unnecessary ID Columns.](./Images/application_noid_df.png)|
         |-|
-    - Then, we identified the categorical variables with more than 10 unique values using the nunique() method and bucketted them according to their corresponding density plots.
+    - Then, we identified the categorical variables with more than ten unique values using the nunique() method and bucketed them according to their corresponding density plots.
-        - The first categorical variable bucketted was the application types where the density plot showed that the most common unique values had more than 500 instances within the dataset.
+        - The first categorical variable bucketed was **application types**, where the density plot showed that the most common unique values had more than 500 instances within the dataset.
 Based on that graph, we created an 'Other' bin to contain all application types with less than 500 instances.
             |![Application Type Density Plot.](./Images/application_type_density_plot.png)|
             |-|
-        - The second categorical variable was the classification.
+        - The second categorical variable was **classification**.
 Using the density plot of the classification column unique values count, we decided to bin all classification values with less than 1,800 instances to an 'Other' class.
             |![Classification Density Plot](./Images/classification_density_plot.png)|
             |-|
     - Next, we used Scikit-learn's OneHotEncoder module to encode the categorical variables in the dataset and created a separate DataFrame of the encoded columns.
         |![Encoded Columns DataFrame.](./Images/encode_df.png)|
         |-|
     - After encoding, we merged the encoded columns' DataFrame with the original application's DataFrame and dropped the unencoded categorical columns.
     - Next, we needed to standardize our numerical variables using Scikit-Learn's StandardScaler class.
-However, we must split our data into the training and testing sets prior to standardization to not incorporate the testing values into the scale.
+However, we must split our data into the training and testing sets before standardization to not incorporate the testing values into the scale.
 Testing values are only for the evaluation of the model.
-        - We defined our target column to be 'IS_SUCCESSFUL' since it represents the outcome of funding a certain organization and that would be the goal of the prediction.
+        - We defined our target column as 'IS_SUCCESSFUL' since it represents the outcome of funding a particular organization, which would be the prediction's goal.
-        - The input features that would influence the neural network to predict the outcome were all encoded columns except for the the predefined target column.
+        - The input features influencing the neural network to predict the outcome were all encoded columns except for the predefined target column.
-        - We used the train_test_split model from Scikit-learn library to split our dataset into training and testing according to the default setting of 75%/25%, respectively.
+        - We used the train_test_split model from the Scikit-learn library to split our dataset into training and testing according to the default setting of 75%/25%, respectively.
-        - Lastly, we instantiated the StandardScaler model, trained it and transformed the training and testing features separately.
+        - Lastly, we instantiated the StandardScaler model, trained it, and transformed the training and testing features separately.